-In 2012, consolidated revenues (revenues from sales of the Company's products) reached EUR 187.7 million, up by 13.2% yoy.
-The year-on-year increase in revenues was the result of increased volumes of sold production thanks to the new production line, which was put into operation in the second half of 2011.
+In 2013, consolidated revenues (revenues from sales of the Company's products) reached EUR 199.2 million, up by 6.1% yoy.
+The year-on-year growth in revenues was the result increased sales levels related to the start of production on the new Egyptian production line.
+The development in the price of polymers did not have a significant effect on the year-on-year comparison.

-In 2012, total consolidated operating costs without depreciation and amortization (net) increased by 15.3% yoy to EUR 149.6 million.
-The primary reason for this increase was a higher consumption of input materials in connection with the new production line.
+In 2013, total consolidated operating costs without depreciation and amortization (net) increased by 7.4% yoy to EUR 160.7 million.
+The main factor impacting the growth of operating costs was the increased consumption of raw materials and higher staff costs related to the ramp-up of the Egyptian production line.